This article is for all Wdesk Users.

 After enabling these options, click Plug-in Settings... to open the plug-ins list.
 Click Adobe Flash Player, then find and open the When visiting other websites drop-down and choose Allow.

-After changing your settings, click Done to save your plug-in settings and return to the Preferences window.
+After changing your settings, click Done to save your plug-in settings and return to Preferences.
 You can now close the Preferences window.

 Additional Information for IT Admins

-An IT admin may also create a policy to whitelist Wdesk by referring to the following documentation on using PluginsAllowedForUrls: Chromium Policy List Entry.
+An IT admin can create a policy to whitelist Wdesk by referring to the following documentation on using PluginsAllowedForUrls: Chromium Policy List Entry.
 This whitelist should cover the [*.]wdesk.com URL.